Howlet History, Family Crest & Coats of Arms

 Early Notables of the Howlet family (pre 1700)

-More information is included under the topic Early Howlet Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Howlet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Howlet family to Ireland